-Academic advisors will help you select the right course(s), choose an associate degree, evaluate your transfer credit and explore transfer opportunities.
+Academic advisors will help you select the right course(s), choose an associate degree, evaluate your transfer credit, look for credit for prior learning opportunities, and explore transfer opportunities.

 An academic advisor also can admit you to Rio Salado College, register you in your classes, and discuss many other available resources with you.